lucylow/Scaling-Ethereum-2024/README.md

-#  Ascend: Cross-Chain xNFT Marketplace forTokenized Social Assets
+#  Ascend: Cross-Chain xNFT Marketplace for Tokenized Social Assets

 Ascend is a decentralized social platform and cross-chain xNFT marketplace that empowers users to tokenize their social assets and engage with a global audience on the blockchain.